lidofinance/lido-terra-contracts/contracts/anchor_basset_token/README.md

 `TransferFrom` is to `Transfer`.
 This allows a pre-approved account to not just transfer the tokens, but to send them to another contract to trigger a given action.
+    - Reduces `owner`'s balance and increases the balance of the `contract` in the reward contract.
     - **Note** `SendFrom` will set the `Receive{sender}` to be the `env.sender` (the account that triggered the transfer) rather than the `owner` account (the account the money is coming from).